SwamyDev/reinforcement/README.md

     return reward
 ```

-The actual meat of the implementation, implementing a run through an episode of the environment.
-The observations of the environment are passed to the `next_action` interface of the agent and the estimated actions of the agents are passed to the environment.
-The agent is then trained at the end of the episode, because we want to train it on whole trajectories.
+This function performs a run through a single episode of the environment.
+Observations of the environment are passed to the agent's `next_action` interface function.
+The resulting estimated actions are passed again to the environment, leading to the next observation and a reward signal.
+The agent is then trained at the end of the episode because we want to train it on whole trajectories.
+It also contains a call to `env.render()` to visualize some runs.

 You can find the full implementation in [examples/reinforce.py](example/reinforce.py).
 The [example folder](example/) also contains some additional utility classes and functions that are used in the implementation.